Written by

 •

-There is a wide range of choices when it comes to different types of decking timber in New Zealand, giving you a lot of flexibility with respect to the physical and aesthetic traits you can turn to.
+There is a wide range of choices when it comes to the different types of timber decking materials in New Zealand, giving you a lot of flexibility in the physical and aesthetic traits you can turn to.
 From light and dark-coloured timbers to softwood and hardwood decking timbers, there's something for everyone and every home.

 Kwila decking is one of the most popular hardwood decking options in New Zealand and is a great starting point for excellent decking timbers in this country.
 Its popularity is due to a number of factors.
 The first is its rich, reddish-brown appearance that brings vibrancy and warmth to an outdoor space.
 It is also a very durable hardwood that is naturally resistant to rot and insects.